annette-alca/advent-of-code-2023/README.md

-My Python solutions to https://adventofcode.com/2023/
+My Python solutions to https://adventofcode.com/2023/.

-I continue to work on the challenges.
-However, all solutions in this repo are complete.
+All solutions in this repo are complete.
+And I continue to work on these challenges (to get to day25).

+My solutions use a mix of matrices, arrays, recursive functions, numpy operations, and classes.
+They're a fun way to practice both coding and creative problem-solving.

 -Annette